gansixeneh/FROG-2.0/wikidata-chat/README.md

 #### Environment Configuration

-By default, the frontend connects to the ngrok URL `boss-amoeba-flying.ngrok-free.app`.
+By default, the frontend connects to the ngrok URL `prepared-sheep-similarly.ngrok-free.app`.

 If you want to use a local backend instead:

 1. Create an `.env.local` file in the frontend directory:

 ```
 REACT_APP_API_HOST=localhost:8000
 ```